Some amateur tips & techniques for air show shooters.

 Resist leaning on the shutter release.

-Although it’s harder to do than most people realize, there is strong temptation to just rip off 30 to 40 frames in 5 or 6 seconds.
+to just rip off 30 to 40 frames in 5 or 6 seconds.
 This is especially easy with the newer generation mirrorless cameras.
-The only problem is once you have maxed out the camera buffer you have to wait 2 or 3 seconds to able to shoot again.
-Often times this is when the action you really wanted to capture is happening.
+The only problem is once you have maxed out

-probably lying.
+Even highly paid pros make this mistake, and if they say they don’t they areprobably lying.
 What dots in the sky refers to is a temptation to continue shooting long after the aircraft has passed the 60% in the view finder rule.
 As with firing off a dozen frames in a hurry you run the risk of missing something interesting happening at close range.

 Horizons…